Answers to the most common enquiries about the market and the LBMA.

 - Can a company be a Market Maker in only gold or only silver?

 No - while it is possible to choose one or more of the three main product categories (spot, options and forwards), a company must do so for both gold and silver.

-It is most unlikely that the LBMA would accept an application to become a Market Making Member from a company not within the LBMA membership.
+It is most unlikely that the LBMA would accept an application to become a Market Making Member from a company not within LBMA membership.
 The normal procedure is for a company to first become a Member and to apply for reclassification subsequently.

 - What steps should a Member take if it wishes to be reclassified as a Market Making Member?

 The company should contact the Chief Executive in writing stating in which product category or categories it would like to apply for Market Making status.
 It will then need to undergo a probationary period of approximately three months, during which time it must provide price quotes to the current Market Making Members.
-At the conclusion of this period, a poll is taken of the Market Making Members to determine if they are satisfied with the service provided by the applicant and are willing to recommend its application for Market Making status to the Management Committee.
-The Management Committee would normally expect all Market Makers (in the appropriate categories) to have agreed on the reclassification before approving it.
+At the conclusion of this period, a poll is taken of the Market Making Members to determine if they are satisfied with the service provided by the applicant and are willing to recommend its application for Market Making status to the Board.
+The Board would normally expect all Market Makers (in the appropriate categories) to have agreed on the reclassification before approving it.